top of page

 With eyes that know the darkness in my soul.

-Though not ordained, he was contracted to preach the word of God to the poorest of poor miners in Belgium.
-He often wrote letters to his brother Theo that included full of Bible quotes and accounts of church services and sermons.
-When the church leader found out that Vincent had given his home to a sick woman and choose to sleep on the floor with the miners, his conduct was considered inappropriate and he was dismissed.
+Though never officially ordained, Vincent was commissioned to preach the word of God to some of the poorest miners in Belgium.
+In frequent letters to his brother Theo, he included full passages of Scripture and vivid accounts of church services and sermons.
+However, when church authorities learned that Vincent had given his own home to a sick woman and chosen to sleep on the floor alongside the miners, they deemed his actions inappropriate and dismissed him from his post.

 “For they could not love you But still your love was true”